Solving Zero-sum Games using Best Response Oracles with Applications to Search Games: Introduction

 \subsection{Overview of Paper}

 We take two approaches to using an $\alpha$-approximate best response oracle to find approximate solutions to games.
 In Section~\ref{sec:ellipsoid}, we present an algorithm using an existing {\em ellipsoid approach} from the approximation algorithms literature.
 This approach uses the ellipsoid algorithm with an approximate separation oracle to achieve approximately optimal solutions to an LP and to its dual.
-The approach was previously used in ~\cite{Jansen03}, ~\cite{CV02}, ~\cite{FS12} and ~\cite{FKN12}.
+The approach was previously used in work on solving generic LPs, and was used to develop approximation algorithms for a number of different combinatorial optimization problems, including routing, scheduling, and graph coloring (\cite{Jansen03}, ~\cite{CV02}, ~\cite{FS12} and ~\cite{FKN12}).
+However, while the ellipsoid algorithm is theoretically important as the first polynomial time algorithm for solving LPs, it is extremely slow and is not used in practice.
+Thus we include our algorithm from Section~\ref{sec:ellipsoid} for theoretical interest only.

 In Section~\ref{sec:mult-weights} we use a {\em multiplicative weights update} approach: a good general survey of this method can be found in \cite{AHK}.
 Approximately 20 years ago, ~\cite{FS99,FS96} gave a multiplicative update algorithm that computes near-optimal strategies for two-player zero-sum games.
 Their algorithm yields strategies with payoffs that are within an {\em additive} $\varepsilon$ of the game value $V$.
 Specifically, the strategy for Player I guarantees an expected payoff of at least $V-\varepsilon$, and the strategy for Player II guarantees an expected payoff of at most $V+ \varepsilon$.
 The algorithm assumes that the payoffs are in the interval $[0,1]$, so $\varepsilon$ represents a fraction of the range $[0,1]$ of payoffs.